Tips for Hot Summer Days

 So, follow your natural tendency and adjust your diet and activity to the external circumstances.
 Let Maharishi Ayurveda tell you how to stay "cool" when it is hot.

 Avoid over exposing yourself to direct sunlight, even in the shade you will get a tan!
 Hotheads are not the only ones who should make sure that their head always remains cool.
 We recommend that you wear a hat to protect your head from direct sunlight.
-After over exposure to sun, Maharishi Ayurveda After Sun Oil naturally neutralizes excessive Pitta in the skin.
+After too much sun exposure, Maharishi Ayurveda Aloe Vera Gel provides the skin with a pleasantly cooling and refreshing sensation.

 For sports activities in summer: take it easy and do not exhaust yourself.
 We especially recommend swimming now, as well as taking a walk in nature.
 It is best to use Pitta massage oil for your morning oil massage.
 Create a cool atmosphere in your home or your car with Pitta aroma oil.